architecture-building-systems/Wireless-Sensor-Network/Sensor_Node/Sensor_modules/README.md

-# Sensor Boards
+# Sensor Modules

-We are currently revising all sensor boards.
+We are currently revising all sensor modules.